SCHOOLGIRLS COMPETITION RULES FOR 2023/24 as passed at AGM 2023

 1.17 All entries for Munster Schools’ Competition should be submitted as early as possible to ensure competition can commence as soon as feasible.
 In any event, no entries can be considered after the guideline dates below.

-All Senior and Junior grades entries will be required by the end of May after the previous season.
+All Senior and Junior grades entries for Cup and League will be required by the end of May after the previous season.

 All other entries by end of the 3rd school week in September.